 Coursera.org.
 Self Publishing - Lulu.com.
 12 Dozen Places To Educate Yourself Online For Free.
 Atomic orbital.
 The shapes of the first five atomic orbitals: 1s, 2s, 2px, 2py, and 2pz.

 The colors show the wave function phase.
 These are graphs of ψ(x, y, z) functions which depend on the coordinates of one electron.
 To see the elongated shape of ψ(x, y, z)2 functions that show probability density more directly, see the graphs of d-orbitals below.
 Each orbital in an atom is characterized by a unique set of values of the three quantum numbers n, ℓ, and m, which correspond to the electron's energy, angular momentum, and an angular momentum vector component, respectively.

 Introduction to discrete probability, including probability mass functions, and standard distributions such as the Bernoulli, Binomial, Poisson distributions.
-Introduction to applied machine learning.
-This is a course created to test the website.
 Academic Video Lectures.
 Khan Academy.
 Free Online Course Materials.